bonfiredog/blackcrownproject/INSTRUCTIONS.md

 # Understanding This Repo

-This Github repository contains absolutely everything that I have collected, and had in my possession, relating to The Black Crown Project.
-This includes not only all the files and assets from the game itself, but also as much of the metatextual material that I could find; notes, drafts, sketches, research images, raw Photoshop files, photographs and anything else that I could digitise.
-It also includes much of my earlier work which inspired this Project in the first place.
-It is unedited with the exception of one or two scanned notes which contained personal contact information.
+This Github repository contains absolutely everything that I have collected, and have in my possession, relating to *The Black Crown Project*.
+This includes not only all the files and assets from the narrative itself, but also as much of the metatextual material that I could find and digitise; notes, drafts, sketches, research images, raw Photoshop files, photographs, and earlier versions of the Project from my Masters degree.
+Some things are missing, and seem to be irretrievable; I only have the fole markers of many of the production notes, design documents and early drafts hosted on Google Docs, due to a bad misunderstanding on my part as to how that technology works.
+All the posts from the user forums, where so many of you took my fiction to hear, are gone.
+The long list of 'qualities' from the interactive fiction, whose flavour text were some of the most pleasurable writing that I have done in recent years, were also lost when the Project was archived.

+I have only redacted material where it contained the personal contact information of my friends.

-I have tried to lay out this archive in as simple and segregated a manner as possible, grouping things by their type or media.
-I think that the original project could, with enough knowledge of how it functioned, be recreated from this material, but it would be a lot of work.
+To satisfy something very fundamental in me, I have laid out this archive in as simple and segregated a manner as possible.
+Everything can be found in the `/assets` folder, grouped into sub-folders roughly by medium.

-Some things are missing, and seem to be irretrievable: many of the production notes, design documents and early drafts were hosted on Google Docs, and due to my mistakes only their file pointers were left behind in my archives.
-Unfortunately I have only been able to save my drafted posts from the user forums; much of the 'live culture' content, in which players would speak to each other and me in character, telling their character's stories, was never backed up.
-The long list of 'Qualities' that the player could accrue in the main interactive fiction, along with the 'flavour text', which was actually rather vital plot information, were never extracted from Storynexus in any form.

-Everything that *was* saved can be found in the `/assets` folder of this archive, organised into separate folders:

 ### `/audio`
 These audio tracks were the recordings (made by the Eremite) which the player could find within the interactive fiction and then play using the *Player* object, found in the `/objects` folder.
 The audio files are also hosted there, but I was worried that the two  were slightly different, in some way